saidkamolxon/HireLink/README.md

 🔸 Assumed that a predictable result pattern indicating whether a candidate was created or updated would be beneficial, but I was unsure if this assumption was correct.

 === TOTAL TIME ===
-🔸 Approximately 7 hours spent (~6.5 hours on development, ~0.5 hours on documentation).
+🔸 Approximately 7 hours spent (~6.5 hours on development, ~0.5 hours on notes).